amospalla/ansible-apt-conf/README.md

 Sets apt.conf entries according to a list of dictionaries, where each dictionary is an entry.

-When an entry is enabled it is removed from any other file containing it and set on {{ apt_conf_config_file }} file (by default /etc/apt/apt.conf.d/99apt-conf-ansible-managed.
-If the entry is disabled it is removed from any file including {{ apt_conf_config_file }}.
+When an entry is enabled it is removed from any other file containing it and set on its path value (or default apt_conf_config_file: /etc/apt/apt.conf.d/99apt-conf-ansible-managed).
+If the entry is disabled it is removed from any file.

+The paths where it searches for keys are /etc/apt/apt.conf and /etc/apt/apt.conf.d/*.

 This role tasks are tagged with _apt-conf_ tag.